JakobBergG/Dataproject_GBM/README.md

 ![](readme_images/MRandCTExa.png)

 The table below gives an overview of the possible different scans for each patient.
 It shows the chronological order of the scans, what type of scan is made at each time stamp, a description of each scan and what the different time stamps are called in the code.
-Some patients don't have all of the below mentioned scans.
+Some patients do not have all of the below mentioned scans.

 | Name in code | Title        | Description                                         | Scan type(s) |